 Corks, Cooks & Books, Rock Hill

-This unique shop is what happens when a book publisher and cookbook author join forces to indulge their passions for wine, tasty eats and good books.
-This experience goes beyond the perusal of bookshelves and the pleasures of an expertly crafted latte, though.
-This is a place where you can grab a bite with your book.
-Sit down with a glass of pinot noir and nibble on an artsy charcuterie board with friends while listening to live music.
-Bubbles, reds, whites, beer and even craft cocktails can be yours for the asking.
-The food menu is a list of deliciousness, from spicy deviled eggs to goat cheese flatbread to a bowl of smoked pork with potatoes, each dish showcasing the talents of Chef Shonali Pugh Thomas.
+This unique shop in Rock Hill is what happens when a book publisher and cookbook author join forces to indulge their passions for tasty eats, good books - and wine.
+While you can get a cup of coffee here, there's a heavy focus on bubbles, reds, whites, beer and even craft cocktails along with an inspired line-up of delicious eats.
 There are also book signings, open mic poetry nights and such, as well as plenty of great reads (including the latest best sellers) to fulfill all your literary desires.